maniac-mc/maniac-mc/README.md

     width="30%" align="right"/>
 </a>

-**MANIAC-MC** is a lightweight Monte Carlo simulation code written in Fortran, designed for GCMC and adsorption studies.
+MANIAC is a lightweight Monte Carlo simulation code written in Fortran, designed for GCMC and adsorption studies.
 It reads basic LAMMPS-style topology files and supports the following Monte Carlo moves: